bobzmyunkle

 social subordination, unfairness, violence,

-(for instance, women’s domestic violence shelters, women’s sports, community provision for nonbinary and agender young
+or harassment (for instance, women’s domestic violence shelters, women’s sports, community provision for nonbinary and agender young

 people etc).....